joelberkeley/spidr/tutorials/HowSpidrWorks.md

  Appending to this list on each operation requires a notion of state, to ensure labels are not ambiguous.
 Idris is a purely functional language, which means effects, including state, are explicit.
 When we build the graph, this state is captured in the `Graph` type constructor, which is essentially a `State` over our topologically-sorted list.
 Put another way, `Graph` is the _effect_ of adding nodes to a computation graph.

-There is both a performance and an ergonomic cost to explicit state, which we discuss in the section ....
+Explicit state introduces a tradeoff between performance and ergonomics.
+We discuss in the section ....

 Now we know how spidr constructs the graph, let's look at how it consumes it.